 As a culmination to the series it… isn’t.
 Nothing is resolved and nothing is clarified.
 It’s fun to see the gang back together, but if you’re looking for closure, you’ll not find it here.

 The series has endured despite its many (many) flaws through its charm and sheer force of will.
-Some fans (or, “phans”, as they’ve come to be know) play the “so bad, it’s good” card and it’s difficult to argue with them.
+Some fans (or, “phans”, as they’ve come to be known) play the “so bad, it’s good” card and it’s difficult to argue with them.
 Others simply enjoy the wild, unpredictable, sheer insanity, while some find meaning and a deep sincerity within the apparent madness.

 For myself, and I think many others, the series is like your crazy old friend.
 You may not miss them when they’re gone, but if given the chance, hell yeah you’ll spend an evening out and have a damn good time.
 Maybe your other friends don’t get it, but they don’t have to.